dphfox/wolf/docs/00-design/12-conditions.md

 ## Basic use

-A conditional expression is made of a few parts:
+A simple conditional expression is made of a few parts:

 - The `if` keyword.
 - The condition: an expression that evaluates to a bool.